Powerful earthquakes along Japan's western coast leave multiple people dead

 Japan's military dispatched 1,000 soldiers to the disaster zones to join rescue efforts, Kishida said, stressing they were facing "large-scale damage."
 Details of damaged homes were still under investigation, he said.

-Firefighters continued to battle a fire in Wajima city which reddened the sky with embers and smoke.
+Firefighters were able to bring a fire under control in Wajima city which had reddened the sky with embers and smoke.

 Nuclear regulators said several nuclear plants in the region were operating normally.
 A major quake and tsunami in March 2011 caused three reactors to melt and release large amounts of radiation at a nuclear plant in northeastern Japan.